Is External Funding Really Needed?

 Signavio and Celonis, two of the most successful German software start-ups, have done precisely this and only brought in external investors after five years, but then with sums in the double-digit millions.

 In many cases, external financing may be necessary to develop a product, finance market entrance and further growth, and capture the markets quickly.
-Here we can support you as we have been involved in financings, starting from as low as €100,000 and going up to €170 Million.
+Here we can support you as we have been involved in financings, starting from as low as €100,000 and going up to €170 million.

 In particular, we can support you with the following: